alexnimo/Nimo-Awesome_repo/README.md

   <li>graphw00f - inspired by wafw00f is the GraphQL fingerprinting tool for GQL endpoints, it sends a mix of benign and malformed queries to determine the GraphQL engine running behind the scenes. graphw00f will provide insights into what security defences each technology provides out of the box, and whether they are on or off by default: https://github.com/dolevf/graphw00f</li>
   <li>changeme - ocuses on detecting default and backdoor credentials and not necessarily common credentials.
 It's default mode is to scan HTTP default credentials, but has support for other credentials: https://github.com/ztgrace/changeme</li>
   <li>dalfox - an powerful open source XSS scanning tool and parameter analyzer and utility that fast the process of detecting and verify XSS flaws: https://github.com/hahwul/dalfox</li>
+  <li>hakoriginfinder - Tool for discovering the origin host behind a reverse proxy.
+Useful for bypassing WAFs and other reverse proxies: https://github.com/hakluke/hakoriginfinder</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>